File Under: Making Money With Music

 Go to the ContentID site and fill out the form.
 You'll need to get approved before you can upload your content.

 Register your music, including your back catalog, with ContentID.
 You'll want to register all of it since you never known who may be using your music.
 Note that ContentID can also find videos that are private or hidden from public search.

 3. Upload your video content.

--- not just music videos you might have made but also any original video content -- you should track those as well.
+If you have original video content -- not just music videos you might have made but also any original video content -- you should track those as well.
 It makes sense to make revenue off of this content too.

 4. Track your statistics.

 Once you've done the above, login occasionally and track the revenues made from your videos.

 Note that there are services that claim to do these steps for you for a cut of the revenue.
 Some of them may be worth using if you feel that they provide extra value, or that they track the use of your content in multiple media beyond YouTube.
 But, if you can handle the above on your own, you can keep the full amount that YouTube pays out.